E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Experiments

-We compare our method with the current state-of-the-art GAN inversion approaches, including forward-based methods: pSp \cite{Richardson2020EncodingIS}, IDGI-Encoder \cite{Zhu2020InDomainGI}, optimization-based method: I2S \cite{Abdal2019Image2StyleGANHT}, and hybrid method: IDGI \cite{Zhu2020InDomainGI}.
+\textbf{\wty{Inversion Quality}.} We compare E2Style with the current state-of-the-art GAN inversion approaches, including forward-based methods: pSp \cite{Richardson2020EncodingIS}, IDGI-Encoder \cite{Zhu2020InDomainGI}, ReStyle \cite{alaluf2021restyle}, \wty{e4e \cite{Tov2021DesigningAE}}, optimization-based method: I2S \cite{Abdal2019Image2StyleGANHT}, and hybrid method: IDGI \cite{Zhu2020InDomainGI}, DNI \cite{Yang2021ADN}.
+For ReStyle, the iterative refinement mechanism is executed 5 times as they recommend.
 For IDGI, we followed the procedure in their paper: the output of the network was used as the initialization point and the optimization is iterated $ 100 $ times.
 I2S used the mean latent code as initialization and then iterated $ 1,000 $ times for each input image.
+For DNI, the latent code is initialized by the domain-guided encoder, and then the noise optimization process is iterated 100 times.

-As shown in Table \ref{tab:quantitativecompare}, our single-stage inversion network already outperforms all existing forward-based methods with the smaller model size.
-With multi-stage refinement, our 2-stage network outperforms the hybrid method IDGI and has comparable performance with the optimization-based method I2S in terms of SSIM and PSNR metrics.
-Moreover, our identity consistency and speed both have obvious advantages over them.
+As shown in Table \ref{tab:quantitativecompare}, our single-stage inversion network already outperforms all existing single-stage forward-based methods with the smaller model size.
+With multi-stage refinement, our 2-stage network outperforms the multi-stage forward-based method ReStyle, the hybrid method IDGI, DNI.
+Our 3-stage network has comparable performance with the optimization-based method I2S in terms of SSIM metric.
+Moreover, our identity consistency and speed both have obvious advantages over I2S.
 We further provide some qualitative comparison examples in Figure \ref{fig:inversioncompare}, whose quality rank is consistent with the quantitative results.

+\textbf{\wty{Editing Quality.}} \wty{We now compare the editing quality of E2Style with baselines.
+InterFaceGAN \cite{Shen2020InterpretingTL} is used to obtain editing directions, and then these are used to edit latent codes obtained by different inversion methods.
+As shown in Figure \ref{fig:semanticfaceediting}, compared to pSp \cite{Richardson2020EncodingIS}, e4e \cite{Tov2021DesigningAE}, Restyle \cite{alaluf2021restyle}, our results are more desirable.
+For example, when editing the expression, our method better preserves the identity consistency of the image.
+In terms of age manipulation, our method manipulates other facial semantics less while changing the age of the target face.}

+\wty{In Table \ref{tab:editing-quantitativecompare}, we provide quantitative comparisons.
+FID and IDentity Similarity are calculated between input images and edited images.
+E2Style achieves the best identity consistency while completing the editing.
+To perceptually measure the performance of different methods for editing, we ask \aq{200} volunteers to conduct a user study with \aq{20} randomly picked result groups, and ask them to select the one which completes the specified editing while retaining the other irrelevant attributes to a large extent.
+The preference rates are shown in Table \ref{tab:editing-quantitativecompare} and demonstrate the superiority of our method.}